 Guidelines, Laws, And Frequently Asked Questions

 The Tennessee Historic Cemetery Preservation Program (THCPP) provides general guidelines for property-owners, developers and families who need information regarding what to do in the case of accidental discovery, maintenance problems, or the need to remove an historic cemetery.
-It is important to note that in Tennessee, ALL human remains—whether modern or prehistoric—are protected under state law.
+It is important to note that in Tennessee, all human remains—whether modern or prehistoric—are protected under state law.
 Most of the state’s cemetery laws can be found in Tennessee Annotated Code Title 46, Chapters 4 & 8 and in precedents set by the Walter Hines v.
 State of Tennessee (1911) decision.
 The information presented here is for the convenience of interested parties and should not be used as a substitute for legal counsel.
 A list of Frequently Asked Questions is provided below to determine if any of these common situations apply to you:

 Relocation of a Cemetery

 Tennessee law stipulates a process that a landowner or interested party must follow in order to relocate a cemetery or grave.
-First, the party MUST request permission from the Chancery Court.
+First, the party must request permission from the Chancery Court.
 The cemetery to be moved must be abandoned and/or neglected, and any new proposed use of the site must corroborate with proper respect for and veneration of the dead.
 Relatives of the deceased must be given legal notice, but no permission from said relatives is required.
 A property owner possesses the right to remove and relocate the graves at his/her expense after complying with state statutes.
-The removal must be conducted with proper care and civility, and the landowner must provide a suitable place for reinternment of remains.
+The removal must be conducted with proper care and civility, and the landowner must provide a suitable place for reinterment of remains.
 TCA 46-4-101-104 (Termination of Land Use as Cemetery) is the primary statute that covers removal and relocation of graves.
 Note that a disinterment order from the Tennessee Department of Health, State Registrar, Office of Vital Records (TCA 68-3-508), and Rule 1200-7-1-.08 is a prerequisite to remove human remains.

 Archaeologist or Funeral Home for Removal